oliveigah/klife_protocol/README.md

 ## Todos

-- Add produce and fecth more comprehensive tests
+- Add docs and examples
-- Optimize pure elixir serialziation algorithm
-- Optimize pure elixir deserialization algorithm